320S2G01/HoloBook-Database/README.md

 # HoloBook-Database

-The database is the beginning tables for our holobook application.
+This database is currently used for our ERD Diagram.
-We will be using it for an ERD diagram and for any further possible content.